 Completion of 27 elective credits within the UNMA program

-In addition to academic courses, students can enroll in a three credit course, 790:590 Research Internship in United Nations and Global Policy Studies or in our six week European Summer Institute in Kassel, Germany held in the summer.
+In addition to academic courses, students can enroll in a three credit course, 790:590 Research Internship in United Nations and Global Policy Studies.

 If students are planning to take any courses outside of the UNMA Program they need to get an approval from the Vice Chair of the UNMA Program.